-Soft skills that will be acquired
+Soft skills you will acquire

 - Emotional control and expression